morinted/art_of_chording/docs/introduction/how-steno-works.md

 When typing "ground" on a normal keyboard, you might accidentally type "gronud" (swapping u and n), but a stenographer might accidentally write "frowned"!
 The only difference is the stenographer accidentally used an "f" sound instead of a "g" sound.

-Another type of typo is an accidental key in a chord.
+Another mistake is an accidental key in a chord.
 This could turn "remember" (`RER`) into "rear" (`RAER`.)

-Using the wrong sound can have devastating consequences: [one time](https://twitter.com/morinted/status/1232396116962029576), I tried to chord `HER TAJ` for "heritage" but I hit `HER TIJ`and got "her to the best of my knowledge."
+Using the wrong sound can have devastating consequences: [one time](https://twitter.com/morinted/status/1232396116962029576), I tried to chord `HER TAJ` for "heritage" but I hit `HER TIJ` and got "her to the best of my knowledge."

-If the stenographer types a chord that isn't in their dictionary, say "`ST-RB`", then the output will be "ST-RB" so that they can see their mistake.^[Typos in stenography are referred to as *misstrokes*.
+If the stenographer types a chord that isn't in their dictionary, say `ST-RB`, then the output will be "ST-RB" so that they can see their mistake.^[Typos in stenography are referred to as *misstrokes*.
 Stenographers often save recurring misstrokes so that repeated mistakes come out properly.
 For example, I often mistakenly think that the word "relevant" is "revelant".
 I set my machine so that when I chord `REV LANT`, it outputs "relevant."]

 Luckily, fixing a typo is as simple as tapping the `*` key to erase the last chord.

 ### Symbols

 You might think that it's hard to input symbols if everything is sound-based.
 But the opposite is true!
 Stenographers can create complex sequences of symbols, keyboard shortcuts, movement keys, and emoji through chords.

-This is a topic for another time, but rest assured that symbols are not a problem for stenography.
+There is a plugin for Plover where it converts the last word you wrote into an emoji.
+My "convert-to-emoji" stroke is `MOEJ`.
+So `KAT MOEJ` → 🐈

+One strategy that is used for symbols is to omit vowels from the root word.
+When there are no vowels or asterisk keys in a steno chord, that's represented with the dash (`-`).

+- `BRAIS` → brace
+- `BR-S` → {
+- `BR*S` → }

+It's possible to create briefs for multiple symbols at once.
+For example, `SHR*UG` maps to `¯\_(ツ)_/¯` in my dictionary.

+There are also strategies for arrow keys, keyboard shortcuts, and everything else you might usually use a keyboard for.

 ## Interactive Example